 Bye week: None.
 Bye weeks are done for this year.

-Here is what we have for a top 10 from Office Football Pool and Yahoo! as of late Wednesday afternoon:
+Here is what we have for a top 10 from Office Football Pool and Yahoo! as of early Saturday:

-As always a friendly reminder, I never (almost never) save a team for later in the season.
-There is too much volatility (especially when it comes to injuries) in the NFL and the best information you have is for the upcoming week.
+If you’ve never read my Survivor columns previously, I can’t stress this rule enough.
+I (almost never) save a team for later in the season.
+There is too much volatility in the NFL and the best information you have is for the upcoming week.
 Trying to predict performance in future weeks is nearly impossible.